etijskens/et-micc/tutorials/TUTORIAL-2.rst

 .. code-block::

-   > micc build --f90flags "string with all my favourit options"
+   > micc-build --f90flags "string with all my favourit options"

-In addition f2py_ (and ``micc build`` for that matter) provides two extra options ``--opt`` for specifying optimization flags, and ``--arch`` for specifying architecture dependent optimization flags.
+In addition f2py_ (and ``micc-build`` for that matter) provides two extra options ``--opt`` for specifying optimization flags, and ``--arch`` for specifying architecture dependent optimization flags.
 These flags can be turned off by adding ``--noopt`` and ``--noarch``, respectively.
 This can be convenient when exploring compile options.